Rules Engine Helps to Mitigate Sepsis

 Continuing with the previous blog post about user collaboration, in this post I want to share details about a few more of our recent collaborations with Picis customers.

 A couple of years ago, one of our users, Dr. Richard Barrow, sent us an article about EHRs (Electronic Health Records) using algorithms for how to detect sepsis early.
 He suggested that we could do the same with the data that we already collect in the Picis systems.

 As we started to investigate the different options, our clinical product team checked criteria used to detect possible sepsis, our engineering team researched possible designs and our customer success managers (CSM) went to talk with our customers.

 After conducting a bit of initial research, we understood that sepsis was the first stone to building something bigger: a rules engine.
-This would be a system where hospitals could establish criteria based on all the data they collect including data coming from devices, documentations from users or data from external providers.
+This would be a sepsis alert system where hospitals could establish criteria based on all the data they collect including data coming from devices, documentations from users or data from external providers.
 The system would analyze all the data, check which rules need to be triggered and alert the user to review the results.
 These rules could be applied not only to sepsis patients, but also any type of condition with indicator flags.
 As mentioned in the previous post, Picis software has been collecting data for many years, now our next step is to help hospitals to use this data to help improve the delivery of patient care.

 To ensure the new rules engine met or exceeded our customer needs, we started small and vowed to grow the solution based on customer feedback and user experience.
 As a leading cause of death in hospitals, sepsis has been a major challenge for healthcare organizations to mitigate so it seemed like the logical place to start.